aigovernance/aigovernance.github.io/_pages/aaai2026/home.md

 # Introduction

-We are excited to announce the 3rd International Workshop on "AI Governance Workshop: Alignment, Morality, Law, and Design" (AIGOV) at the AAAI 2026, a critical event addressing the critical intersection of artificial intelligence (AI) governance, ethical alignment, and responsible deployment across autonomous systems.
+We are excited to announce the 3rd International Workshop on "**AI Governance Workshop: Alignment, Morality, Law, and Design**" (AIGOV) at the AAAI 2026, a critical event addressing the critical intersection of artificial intelligence (AI) governance, ethical alignment, and responsible deployment across autonomous systems.
 As AI technologies rapidly advance from generative models to sophisticated agentic systems capable of autonomous decision-making, new governance challenges emerge that existing frameworks cannot adequately address.
 This workshop brings together researchers, industry practitioners, and policy experts to develop actionable frameworks for safe, aligned, and accountable AI systems.
 Our unique focus combines technical governance mechanisms with policy integration, emphasizing "Governance by Design" approaches that embed responsibility directly into AI architectures rather than applying governance as external oversight.

 **Format**: This workshop will be a hybrid event held in conjunction with [AAAI 2026](https://aaai.org/conference/aaai/aaai-26/), taking place on **January 26th, 2026** in Singapore.
 This full-day workshop combines keynote presentations, technical sessions, industry panels, and interactive discussions to provide a comprehensive overview of the topic.
 The format includes: opening keynote on governance principles, technical sessions on AI alignment and safety, industry panels sharing deployment experiences, lightning talks on technical solutions, poster sessions during breaks, interactive framework development, and collaborative roadmap development discussions.
 The workshop emphasizes practical outcomes through hands-on sessions and multi-stakeholder discussions that bridge the research, industry, and policy communities.